 My workshops are designed to be very informative and fun.
 The only requirement that I put on those who attend is a willingness to learn and the courage to try new things.

-Depending on the time, availability and weather, we'll explore one of the amazing historical sights of Lucca.
-Then it's time to dress for Italian Aperitivi and on to one of my favourite ristorante in Lucca for a traditional Lucchese cena!!
+Depending on the time, availability and weather, we'll explore one of the amazing historical sights of Lucca, a short siesta then it's time to dress for Italian Aperitivi and on to one of my favourite ristorante in Lucca for a traditional Lucchese cena!!
 An evening walk around the sights of Lucca and a gelato or a trip to the Opera will finish the day!!

 ciao ciao cari amici!!